-PowerShell 7 represents the latest steps in the development of PowerShell.
+PowerShell 7 represents the latest step in the development of PowerShell.
 PowerShell, first introduced to the public in 2003, was released formally as Windows PowerShell V1 in 2006.
 Over the next decade, Microsoft released multiple versions, ending with PowerShell 5.1.
 During the development of Windows PowerShell, the product moved from an add-in to Windows to beeing an integrated feature.
-Microsoft plans to support Windows PowerShell 5.;1 for a long time but no new features are likely.
+Microsoft plans to support Windows PowerShell 5.1 for a long time but no new features are likely.

 The PowerShell development team began working on an Open Source version of PowerShell, based on the open-source version of .NET Core.
 The first three versions, PowerShell Core 6.1, 6.1, and 6.2 represented a proof of concept - you can run the core functions and features of PowerShell across the Windows, Mac, and Linux platforms.
-But there were quite limited in terms of supporting the rich needs of the IT Pro community.
+But they were quite limited in terms of supporting the rich needs of the IT Pro community.

 With the release of PowerShell 7.0 came improved parity with Windows PowerShell.
 There were a few modules that did not work with PowerShell 7, and a few more that work via a compatibility mechanism described in Chapter 3.
 PowerShell 7.0 shipped in 2019 and has been followed by version 7.1.
 This book uses the term “PowerShell 7” to include both PowerShell 7.0 and 7.1.

 Once you have installed PowerShell 7, you can run it and use it just as you used the Windows PowerShell console.
 The command you run to start PowerShell 7 is now pwsh.exe (versus powershell.exe for Windows PowerShell).
 PowerShell 7 also uses different profile file locations from Windows PowerShell.
 You can customize your PowerShell 7 profiles to make use of new PowerShell 7 features.
-You can also use different profile files for Window PowerShell and PowerShell 7.
+You can also use different profile files for Windows PowerShell and PowerShell 7.

-The Windows PowerShell Integrates Scripting Environment (ISE) is a tool you use with PowerShell.
+The Windows PowerShell Integrated Scripting Environment (ISE) is a tool you use with PowerShell.
 The ISE, however, is not supported with PowerShell 7.
-To replace it, use Visual Studio Code (VS Code).
-VS Code is an open-source editing project that provides all the features of the ISE and great deal more.
+To replace it, use Visual Studio Code (VS Code), an open-source editing project that provides all the features of the ISE and a great deal more.

 Microsoft also developed a new font, Cascadia Code, to coincide with the launch of VS Code.
 This font is a nice improvement over Courier or other mono-width fonts.
 All screenshots of working code in this book use this new font.

-PSReadline is a PowerShell module designed to provide colour-coding of PowerShell scripts in the PowerShell 7 Console.
+PSReadline is a PowerShell module designed to provide color-coding of PowerShell scripts in the PowerShell 7 Console.
 The module, included with PowerShell 7 by default, makes editing at the command line easier and more on a par with features available in Linux shells.

 PowerShell 7 is cross-platform, meaning you can install it on Windows, Linux and macOS.
-Not every Linux distribution is supported, although many distributions, such as Ubuntu are fully supported.
+Not every Linux distribution is supported, although many distributions, such as Ubuntu, are fully supported.
 You can install PowerShell 7 on a native Linux host (or VM), or install it in the Windows Subsystem for Linux (WSL).